RevadiSundaram/Namaste-React/Swiggy-App/readme.md

 - React updates DOM, componentDidMount called
 - Commit phase takes time

+Mounting:
+- Showing to the UI

 Updating:
 - DOM Maniulation is expensive, so react optimizes and batches render and commit phase
+- React triggers the render once again
+- componentDidUpdate

+Unmounting:
+- When the component will disappear from html (as soon as it disappears)
+- componentWillUnmount

+# componentDidUpdate
+- After updating DOM

+# Use case of componentDidUnmount
+- For eg. if we start the setInterval() in componentDidMount for 1 sec, then it will be calling every 1 sec even if we route to another component
+- To clear up this, we need to write clearInterval() in componentDidUnmount

+# Return Function in useEffect()
+- This is called when unmounting it
+- It will called after we leave the component, moving to another component
+- If we use setInterval in useEffect(), then we have to clean it using clearInterval in return function of useEffect.